Home

 Big Data

-The whole life of any person nowadays is tied to devices, to social networks, to virtual life.
-And with the growing number of IoT, devices are everywhere and our role has changed — a person became a sensor of a system that belongs to someone else.
+The whole life of any person nowadays is tied to devices, social networks, to virtual life.
+And with the growing number of IoT, devices everywhere our role has changed — a person became a sensor of a system that belongs to someone else.
 Each of us has a very big digital footprint, which is much more than we are shown or thought to be.
-And all our data created and collected by applications and it is stored not on our phones, but in the clouds, on remote servers around the world, owned not by you and me, but corporations that collect this data for their own purposes.
-But collecting this data is not the worst problem for us as users, but leveraging big data and intelligent analysis technologies together open up the side of big data that is really scary.
+And all our data is created and collected by applications and it is stored not on our phones, but in the clouds, on remote servers around the world, owned not by you and me, but by corporations that collect this data for their own purposes.
+Collecting this data is not the worst problem for us as users, but leveraging big data and intelligent analysis technologies together opens up the really scary side of big data.

 Big data analysis systems work with huge amounts of information.
 The more unique (read "more private") this data is, the more interesting and intimidating conclusions can be drawn from them using modern methods.
 Imagine that any company you are associated with has four types of information about you.
 The first one is Personally Identifiable Information (PII) — this is information that allows anyone to directly identify and contact you, such as your name, social security number, email address, phone number, and so on.
 The second type is Quasi-Identifiers (QI), which in itself is information that is too general and does not provide any insight into you, but in combination, these QIs uniquely identify 87% of the US population.
 This is information such as ZIP code, age, gender, etc. There is also Sensitive information that you would like to tell only your wife and doctor, better only your doctor, it could be preferences, salary, sickness, etc. And the last type of information let's call it "everything else" — anything that does not fall under the definition of the others.